ktg8080/leaflet-challenge/README.md

 	•	Overlays: Earthquakes vs. Tectonic Plates.

  Credits: Code was created using classwork from Module 15.
-The CSS code to format the legeng.
+The CSS code to format the legend was created by ChatGPT.
 Satellite image map was found from this website: https://stackoverflow.com/questions/35487887/how-to-add-satellite-view-in-leaflet